Radiation therapy

 Managing radiation therapy side effects

-Many factors can affect the type and severity of side effects, including:
+Your treatment team can give you an idea of what to expect.
+Many things can affect the type and severity of side effects, including:

 • the part of the body treated